cyberbotics/webots-doc/reference/joystick.md

 **Description**

 The `wb_joystick_set_force_feedback()` function use force the joystick force feedback to add force on an axis.
-The joystick must support force feedback and the unit of `level` is hardware dependent.
+The joystick must support force feedback and the unit of `level` is hardware specific.

 The `wb_joystick_set_auto_centering_gain()` function sets the auto-centering gain of the force feedback.
 Auto-centering is an effect that tend to align the axis with the zero position.
-The joystick must support force feedback and the unit of `gain` is hardware dependent.
+The joystick must support force feedback and the unit of `gain` is hardware specific.

 The `wb_joystick_set_resistance_gain()` function sets the resistance gain of the force feedback.
 Resistance is an effect that tend to prevent the axis from moving.
-The joystick must support force feedback and the unit of `gain` is hardware dependent.
+The joystick must support force feedback and the unit of `gain` is hardware specific.

+> **note**:
+The units of the force feedback (both the level and gain) are hardware specific, it is therefore recommended to try first with a small value in order to avoid instabilities.